 A summary of the College's emergency response procedures is located at kenyon.edu/directories/offices-services/campus-safety/emergency-information/.
 Included on this webpage is detailed information regarding the College's emergency notification policy, including how to enroll in the emergency notification system to ensure you receive emergency notices on College and cellular telephones.
-If you do not have a phone number listed, from an on campus location log in to the Personal Access Pages at mybanner.kenyon.edu or from off campus use the following web address: remote.kenyon.edu.
+If you are a member of the Kenyon community and do not have a phone number listed in the RAVE system, you may add your information from an on-campus location by logging into the Personal Access Pages of Banner at: mybanner.kenyon.edu or from an off-campus location by navigating to Banner through the web address: remote.kenyon.edu.